9xeb/sigmalert/README.md

 A default kibana interface is provided for testing purposes.

 ## How to use
-Edit and .env file containing ELASTICSEARCH_USERNAME and ELASTICSEARCH_PASSWORD.
+Edit an .env file containing ELASTICSEARCH_USERNAME and ELASTICSEARCH_PASSWORD, then run with docker-compose.
-Run with docker-compose